tSoniq/logue-panel-demo/README.md

 ## Pre-built Binaries

-Pre-compiled binaries for the Prologue and Minilogue XD can be found in the units folder.
+Pre-compiled binaries for the Prologue and Minilogue XD can be found in the units folder or (downloaded directly)[https://github.com/tSoniq/logue-panel-demo/blob/main/units/panel-demo.zip].